omiya-bonsai/pico-robust-co2-logger/README.md

 ### Logging

 The device maintains a log file named `system.log` on its flash storage.
 This log is useful for debugging issues without needing a constant serial connection.
-The log file is automatically cleared when it reaches 50KB to prevent filling up the storage.
+The log file is automatically cleared when it grows too large to prevent storage issues.

 ## Customization